Need Incubators for your lab?

 - Evaporate alcohol to get fatty acid soaps.

-- Dissolve the fatty acid soaps in ultrapure water (0.5 ml) prewarmed to 55 °C and keep in 55 °C water bath for 10 minutes.
+- Dissolve the fatty acid soaps in ultrapure water (0.5 ml) prewarmed to 55 °C and keep in a 55 °C water bath for 10 minutes.

 - Dissolve 1 g of bovine serum albumin (fatty acid-free) in 9.5-mL Dulbecco’s Modified Eagle’s Medium (DMEM) and warm up to 55 °C.